 April.
 Skagit Valley Tulip Festival is one of Washington State’s primary destination events, attracting hundreds of thousands of people from across the country and around the world.
 The festival is designed as a self-guided driving tour, since hundreds of acres of blooming flowers are scattered across farms throughout the valley.
 There are many other events and activities in the area, including art galleries and museums, breweries and wineries, farms and nurseries, tours (on land, over sea, and in the air), plenty of food options, and special events that happen only during the April tulip festival.
 Free and paid activities.

 May.
-Anacortes Boat & Yacht Show Featuring Trawlerfest (facebook.com).
+Anacortes Boat and Yacht Show featuring Trawlerfest.
 Browse hundreds of new and brokerage boats of all sizes from your favorite brands, dealers, brokers, and exhibitors in one place, as well as 25+ seminars from experts and rendezvous evening activities.
 Free and paid activities.
+More info:

 May.
 Skagit Valley College Powwow.
 Celebrates Native American culture with drummers and dancers in full regalia.
 Highlights include Dance Competition, Kids’ activities, Food and Art Vendors selling traditional crafts and original Native American artwork.
 Drug and alcohol-free event.
 Free Admission and Parking.
 Free and paid activities.